 Hoping that you are one of those rare, rare people who eat junk food, smoke, take drugs and have bad relationships, yet still live up to a hundred years old and have no major health problems, is the perfect recipe for a disaster.

 Those people have been born under a lucky star, but there is only a 0.0000001% that you are that person.
-So instead of risking getting cancer or diabetes – which you most likely will if you do not change something-, eat your veggies, read good books, and surround yourself with highly positive and influential people.
+So instead of risking getting cancer or diabetes – which you most likely will if you do not change something-, eat your veggies, move your body, and take care of your stress levels.

-Saying that we will all die so why bother being healthy is extremely disrespectful to life itself; to life that created everything you see around you and gives you all the pleasures and joys of the world.
+Saying that we will all die so why bother being healthy is extremely disrespectful to the life itself.
+You have this one chance to experience it.
+Why sabotage it?

 Your homework is to watch the documentary What The Health and borrow a book or two on the topic of plant-based nutrition.